Help and Frequently Asked Questions

 2. Will JK find me a job straight away?

-Depending on the demand for your skills, a position may arise straight away, or you may need to wait a number of months.
+Depending on the demand for your skills, a position may arise straight away, or it may be a few months before something comes up that suits you.
 JK are guided by the current job market, and the needs of their business clients.
 When vacancies arise, JK aims to contact suitable candidates straight away.

 3. When or how often will I hear from JK?

-JK will attempt to make contact with you following your registration with them.
-If they are unable to get in touch right away, they will contact you when a suitable position arises.
-It is a good idea to keep JK informed regularly (every month or so) about any changes to your current job situation, any training courses you complete, or any new information on the type of work you are looking for.
+JK will attempt to make contact with you following your registration.
+It is a good idea to keep JK informed regularly (every month or so) about any changes to your current employment situation, any training courses you complete or any new information on the type of work you are looking for.
 This information keeps your records with JK up to date.
 This will also ensure your information will be recalled on the right type of vacancies that best suit your skills and experience.
-When you stop looking for work, let JK know so that they can close your file.
+If we don’t hear from you for a period of time, we will sometimes assume you have found work and are no longer actively looking.

 4. Once I am registered, do I have to apply for the jobs JK advertises?